Intelligent Routing

 1. Private domains are resolved at internal DNS servers, typically over a Service Tunnel

-2. Published services use Service Domain Names that resolve via public DNS servers to your organization’s Banyan Edge
+2. Published services use Service Domain Names that resolve via public DNS servers to your organization’s Edge

 4. If ITP is not enabled, domains are resolved at the DNS server specified by the device’s network